Skip to Content

 There is a nice modern shower house and nice vault toilets around the campground.
 There is no dump station, so plan ahead!

-The admission to see the lighthouse, visitor center, and historic grounds is worth it.
+Admission to the lighthouse, visitor center, and historic grounds is worth it.
 Take the trail down to the Tramway Building and beyond for incredible views of the lighthouse perched up on the rock.

 View of Split Rock Lighthouse on Lake Superior in Minnesota